-Minimum image size: 5x7 Maximum image size: 8x10
+Minimum image size: 5"x7" Maximum image size: 8"x10"

-Maximum exhibit size (including frame): 18x20
+Maximum exhibit size (including frame): 18"x20"

-All exhibitors must include unframed (taped to the back of the framed exhibit or attached to the project booklet original (for photography 1- 3) or un-edited (for photo editing) versions of the same subject or examples of the same technique that the framed image represents.
-This will assist the judge in understanding the choices made by the photographer to build the exhibited composition.
+- For Photography 1,2 and 3, all exhibitors must include an unframed original photo.
+This should be taped to the back of the framed exhibit or attach to the project book. - For Photo Editing, attach a version of the same subject or examples of the same technique that the framed image represents.
+This should be taped to the back of the framed exhibit or attached to the project book. - This will assist the judge in understanding the choices made by the photographer to build the exhibited composition.

-NOTE: Images taken with devices that apply an automatic filter will not be eligible for award.
+NOTE: Images taken with an automatic filter will not be eligible for award.
+Be sure the filters are turned off.

 Exhibitors may only exhibit in Photography 1, 2, or 3 (not in each class).
-They may also exhibit in photo editing, Innovation, and/or Ready4Life.
+They may also exhibit in photo editing, Innovation.

-Attach Club and Name to each photo.
+Attach your Name and Club to each photo.